rixiobarrios/python-v-js/README.md

 ## Getting Started

 1. In your `sandbox` directory, create a `differences.py` file and convert all the Javascript functions below into Python in that file.
+1. Don't forget to check your work as you go by running the file in terminal using `python3 differences.py`

 ## The Functions